Skip to main content

 Basotho Trout

-Freshwater trout from highland dams - luxury delicacy served in upscale restaurants.
+Freshwater trout from the highland dams, a delicacy that turns up in the better restaurants.

 Allergens: